kwameopareasiedu/react-simple-widgets/README.md

 - [ActionBar](src/widgets/action-bar/action-bar-usage.md) - A widget that displays a row of spaced buttons or nothing if no children are specified

-- [GrowableItemsContainer](src/widgets/growable-items-container/growable-items-container-usage.md) - A widget that provides a load-more mechanism for a growing list of items
+- [InfiniteList](src/widgets/infinite-list/infinite-list-usage.md) - A widget that provides a load-more mechanism for an infinite list of items

 ## Hooks in this library